-Welcome to your new 2018 Large Scale Off Road (LSOR) handbook.
+Welcome to your new 2020 Large Scale Off Road (LSOR) handbook.

 This class of racing is probably one of the youngest in the association, LSOR racing started around 2000 with grown men standing in a field and running FG Marders.
 Unlike other classes our buggies do not represent any specific model or brand, whereas the short course vehicles which were introduced in 2012 represent the large US stadium trucks which race in the Lucas Oil Off Road Racing Series.
-Whilst we are known as the LSOR section our scale is 1/6th if there was anything we could be measured against.
+Whilst we are known as the LSOR section our scale is a mix of 1:5 and 1:6 if there was anything we could be measured against.
 We are the largest form of off road radio controlled racing in the UK and the world.

-LSOR cars are miniature versions of what you see on the road, some complex engineering but simple to work with features you would find on your road car with all vehicles built on a metal chassis with either plastic or alloy body parts.
+LSOR cars are miniature versions of what you may see off road racing, with some complex engineering but simple to work with features you would find on your road car with all vehicles built on a metal chassis with either plastic or alloy body parts.
 Power is provided by a petrol engine which gives them their incredible speed and acceleration.
 That said, the cars are typically straightforward to drive at a basic level and are traditionally quite easy to get the hang of quickly.
 With running off road, and the relative simplicity of an LSOR chassis ensures that this is a competition that not only rewards the driver's skill, consistency but also the ability to understand car setup.
 The result of many national races is regularly decided by fractions of a second.

-Unlike other classes raced within the association, Large Scale races can last up to 30 minutes in length without any refuelling.
+Unlike other classes raced within the association, Large Scale races can run for 30 minutes without any refueling.
 This increased track time for your money, combined with the relatively low cost of running LSOR cars has to be one of the major advantages of this class.

 LSOR can be undertaken all year round and there is likely to be a club near you which supports the class that not only runs meetings over the summer months but also winter ones too.
 Together with host clubs we also run professional, friendly and well organised national competitions that welcome drivers of all abilities.
-Our national series runs from March to October, so whatever the weather you can guarantee that the LSOR race will continue.
+Our national series runs over a weekend from March to October, so whatever the weather you can guarantee that the LSOR race will continue.